Last updated: 30 Jul 2014

 In the last two months of 2010, working in 1,600 metres of water 6km southeast of Tweneboa 2, the Deepwater Millennium discovered the Ntomme gas-condensate field.

-During 2011 and 2012, significant progress was made in the programme of appraisal drilling and flow testing of the TEN fields which lead to the submission of the Plan of Development to the Minister of Energy in early November 2012.
+During 2011 and 2012, significant progress was made in the programme of appraisal drilling and flow testing of the TEN fields which lead to the submission of the Plan of Development to the Minister of Energy in early November 2012 and was approved in May 2013 with first oil on track for mid-2016.